Difference between machine language and assembly language

 machine language - the lowest level of computer language. machine language includes the strings of 1s and 0s, that the computer can understand. although programs can be written in many different higher level languages, they all must be converted to machine language before the computer can understand and use them. also called machine code.

-Assembly Language: Assembly language is a second generation programming language used in the computer systems.
-In assembly language, a programmer uses symbolic instructions instead of machine language instructions and descriptive names for data items and memory location.
+, a programmer uses symbolic instructions instead of machine language instructions and descriptive names for data items and memory location.
 An assembly language program is written according to strict rules and then translated by an assembler into machine code.
 It is machine dependant language hence it is not portable.
 It has very less restrictions and also features high interaction between the operating system and the hardware thus enabling to write easy hardware dependant programs.
-The various symbolic notations used in the assembly language is called mnemonics.
+The various symbolic notations used in the assembly language is called

 Every computer has its own machine language,which is the only language understood by the computer.Originally,programs were written in machine language.But now programs are written in special programming languages,but these programs must be translated in to the machine language of the computer before the program can be executed.Machine language instructions are represented by binary numbers i.e.,sequence consisting of zero's and one's.